-5. Pelt v.
+4. Copies of Signed Documents.
+Pelt v.
 U.S. Bank Trust National Association, 359 F.3d 764 (5th Cir.
-2004), involves the pre-2007 amended subsection 50(a)(6)(Q)(v) requirement that the lender provide the borrower with copies of all documents "signed by the owner" related to the home equity loan.
+2004), involved the pre-2007 amended subsection 50(a)(6)(Q)(v) requirement that the lender provide the borrower with copies of all documents "signed by the owner" related to the home equity loan.
 The plaintiffs asserted that, in violation of subsection 50(a)(6)(Q)(v), they received copies of unsigned documents not copies of signed documents.
-The 5th Circuit held that subsection 50(a)(6)(Q)(v) does not require that the owner be provided a signed copy of each document.
+The Fifth Circuit court held that subsection 50(a)(6)(Q)(v) does not require that the owner be provided a signed copy of each document.
 The phrase "signed by the owner" only identifies which documents must be copied and provided to the owner.
 It does not require that the documents be photocopied only after they have been signed.

-Due to the 2007 amendment to Section 50(a)(6)(Q)(v), the above interpretation by the 5th Circuit is no longer correct (see revised §153.22 in Section III.
-D.1.).
+Note: Due to the 2007 amendment to Section 50(a)(6)(Q)(v), this interpretation by the Fifth Circuit is no longer correct (see revised Interpretation §153.22 in Section III.
+D.1).